Enter RPN

 HP-11C/15C Version

-Contrast the HP-15C version here, with even less verbosity than my cleaned-up DM32 version into the associated README.md file.
+Contrast the HP-15C version here, with even less verbosity than my cleaned-up DM32 version.

 HP-12C/12c Platinum Version